 Take note of your business bank account and your loan balance.
 Reach out to customer service if you have any cashflow problems that could get in the way of making a repayment or have any questions about your loan.

-Interested in seeing how Forwardline stacks up?
-Visit our business loans guide to compare more lenders and learn how it all works.
+Interested in seeing how ForwardLine stacks up?
+Read our business loans guide to compare more lenders and learn the ins and outs of how the whole process works.